ebanner/ebanner.github.io/docs/_projects/advent-of-code-collaborative-leaderboard.md

 ---
 layout: project
-title:  "Advent of Code Collaborative Leaderboard"
+title:  "Advent of Code Collaborative leaderboard"
 description: Collaborative leaderboard, star alerts, and burnup chart for Advent of Code.
 ---